 Blogging means so much more than just writing a blog post.
 No matter how great of content you create, if no one reads it, your blog isn’g going to grow.

 So spend some of your wait time working on social media marketing.
 Like a few posts on Facebook, Pin a couple of things you like, or retweet something profound.

 Add comments on Instagram, check out links, and just work on that whole social media networking side of blogging.

-If I have time to read articles, I use Buffer to schedule them.
-It’s easy to do on my phone, and helps me share content of others.
+If you have time to read articles, use Buffer to schedule them.
+It’s simple to do on your phone, and helps you share the content of others.

 I keep a “Headline Idea” note going on my phone for each of my recurring clients and both of my blogs.
 I can add to it whenever inspiration strikes, and pull from it when I need an idea.